DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-PAYABLE/Vendor-bank-account-changes-workflow.md

 # Accounts payable functionality
 The fields as described in the following subsections are available to control the additional functionality for accounts payable.

+> Note: From 10.0.32 MS has added a preview feature called 'Vendor bank account change proposal workflow'.
+If this feature is enabled it will use std's functionality for approving changes to Vendor bank accounts and the following needs to be manually configured: <br>
+>   -  Vendor bank account approval in Accounts payable parameters - Enable the fields that requires approval
+>   -  Workflow approval for proposed vendor change.
+Workflow to approve the proposed vendor bank account changes

 ## Vendor approval workflow